 Last updated: March 1, 2026

 Foreclosure is a legal process in which a lender attempts to recover the balance owed on a defaulted loan by selling the property used as collateral.
-For homeowners with HELOCs, falling behind on payments can put your home at risk.
+Falling behind on payments can put your home at risk.
 Understanding your options early is critical to protecting your home and your financial future.

 Take action immediately if you experience any of the following: